protocollabs/maparo-std/doc/control-protocol.md

 Subsequent messages (e.g. info-request) SHOULD be transmitted if the sending and receive phase is finished.
 Only after the null-reply is received the complete chain is processed (warmed).

+The first 4 bytes of the payload contains a network byte order encoded length of the payload len, not including this "header".

 The null message data do not matter.
 The sender is free to send binary or ascii data.
 The reply is never touched, modified or checked in any way.